 The Hundeprest Vampire of Melrose Abbey

-When living, this vampire was the chaplain to a lady of high rank and his nickname was Hundeprest which meant Dog Priest due to his horse hunting activities.
+When living, this vampire was the chaplain to a lady of high rank.
+His nickname was Hundeprest which meant Dog Priest due to his horse hunting activities.